-Stars and Stripes, The Star Spangled Banner and Old Glory — the Fourth of July is a great opportunity to celebrate our nation's flag.
+Stars and Stripes, The Star Spangled Banner and Old Glory- today we celebrate it.

-In honor of the flag that’s survived combat, inspired songs, created national debates around the president and the NFL and even been planted in outer space, these are some facts all Americans should know about our flag.
+In honor of the flag that’s survived combat, inspired songs, created national debates around the president and the NFL and even been planted in outer space, we bring you some facts all Americans should know about our flag:

 History tells us that on June 14, 1777, the Continental Congress passed an act establishing an official flag for the new nation.
 The resolution stated, “Resolved, that the flag of the United States be thirteen stripes, alternate red and white; that the union be thirteen stars, white in a blue field, representing a new constellation."

 On August 3, 1949, President Harry S. Truman officially declared June 14 as Flag Day.

 The Real O.G.
 (Old Glory)